 Show ContentsBanting History, Family Crest & Coats of Arms

-Early Origins of the Banting family
+Early Origins and Etymology of Banting

 The surname Banting was first found in Northumberland, where Osgode on Badingtune was listed there in 972.
 1 Bainton (St. Mary), is a parish, in the union of Stamford, soke of Peterborough in Northumberland.
 Bainton is also found in Oxfordshire, Cambridgeshire and Yorkshire 2 as the place name literally means "estate associated with a man called Bada," from the Old English personal name + "-ing" + "tun."
 3 Cambridgeshire has the oldest listing of the place name c.
 980 when it was spelt Badingtun.